Artist: Cuarteto Caney

 Year: 1938

-Full title: A Mi Madre (guajira Guantanamera), To My Mother (Beautiful Girl from the Cuban province of Guantanamo).
+Cuban province Guantanamo is were the author's mother came from.
 Fernández was a Cuban radio personality with a daily spot on station CMQ.
 His gimmick was to sing the news.
-This melody was created in 1928, but he first recorded it in 1940 with his own orchestra.
-Just like the son, the guajira is a sub-genre of the Cancion Cubana, praising the farmer trade.
+This melody was created in 1928, but he first recorded it in 1940 with his own orchestra (for local Guaná label).
+Just like the son, the guajira is a sub-genre of the cancion Cubana, praising the farmer trade.
 Just like the son it migrated to the city early in the 20th century.

 Covers:

-Joseíto Fernández [author as A Mi Madre (Guajira Guantanamera); see headnote]
+Joseíto Fernández [author as Mi Biografia and on the B-side as A Mi Buena Madre, both sides subtitled Guantanamera; see headnote]

 Julián Orbón [see footnote]